pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 When good_twin gives a reference to evil_twin, good_twin gives up its reference.
 Good twin is no longer a valid reference, and now we don't have to deal with competing sources of what the value is.

-To acheive the same thing we did in Javascript, we would have to declare `good_twin` as mutable, and pass an explicitly mutable reference to `evil_twin`:
+To achieve the same thing we did in Javascript, we would have to declare `good_twin` as mutable, and pass an explicitly mutable reference to `evil_twin`:

 ```rs